Amanda Anderson: Work

-In The Way We Argue Now, Anderson analyzes a number of influential theoretical debates over the past decade or so, with special attention to the forms of argument that shape work in pragmatism, feminism, cosmopolitanism, and proceduralism.
+Much of Anderson’s scholarship and teaching have centered on nineteenth-century literature and the relation between forms of modern thought and knowledge and understandings of selfhood, social life, and ethics, but increasingly she also focuses broadly on the nature of argumentation and discourse.
+In The Way We Argue Now, she analyzes a number of influential contemporary theoretical debates, with special attention to the forms of argument that shape work in pragmatism, feminism, cosmopolitanism, and proceduralism.

-In her 2012 TedxBrownUniversity talk, Anderson reflects on the "distinctive value of the humanities" and argues that the humanities "open one up to an appreciation and an understanding of the centrality of the questions of value to the human experience."
-After Max Weber, she describes the humanities as engaged in a labor of "clarification": "in assessing works in the humanities, one comes to a better understanding of what one values and how given what one values one can make any number of practical and ethical decisions."
+In her 2012 TedxBrownUniversity talk, she reflects on the “distinctive value of the humanities” and argues that the humanities “open one up to an appreciation and an understanding of the centrality of the questions of value to the human experience.”
+After Max Weber, she describes the humanities as engaged in a labor of “clarification”: “in assessing works in the humanities, one comes to a better understanding of what one values and how given what one values one can make any number of practical and ethical decisions.”